Global Minimizers of $\ell^p$-Regularized Objectives Yield the Sparsest ReLU Neural Networks: Proofs of main results

-The feasible set $\Omega$ of \eqref{opt:min_p_NN_reparam_mat} is a polytope, i.e., a bounded intersection of finitely many half-spaces.
-The map $\vz \mapsto \| \vz \|_p^p$ is not concave on all of $\R^{2^{N+1(d+1)}}$, but it is concave on each individual orthant, so to apply the Bauer Maximum Principle as in the proof of \cref{th:main}, we will relate \eqref{opt:min_p_NN_reparam_mat} to an optimization over a polytope contained in the nonnegative orthant $\R_+^{2^{N+1(d+1)}}$.
+The map $\vz \mapsto \| \vz \|_p^p$ is not concave on all of $\R^{2J(d+1)}$, but it is strictly concave on each individual orthant, so to apply the Bauer maximum principle as in the proof of \cref{th:main}, we will relate \eqref{opt:min_p_NN_reparam_mat} to an optimization over a projection of the polytope $\Omega$ to the nonnegative orthant $\R_+^{2J(d+1)}$.
 To do so, note that the set

-is a polytope in the product space $\R^{2^{N+1}(d+1)} \times \R^{2^{N+1}(d+1)}_{+}$.
+is a polytope in the product space $\R^{2J(d+1)} \times \R^{2J(d+1)}_{+}$.
 (Here the \textit{module vector} $|\vz|$ is the vector of absolute values of entries of $\vz$.)
 Because the coordinate projection of a polytope is a polytope (\cite{goemans20093}), the set

-which is given by the coordinate projection of $\Psi$ onto the $\vz'$ coordinate, is a polytope in $\R^{2^{N+1}(d+1)}_{+}$.
-Furthermore, $\min_{\vz \in \Omega} \| \vz \|_p^p = \min_{\vz' \in \Omega} \| \vz' \|_p^p$.
+which is given by the coordinate projection of $\Psi$ onto the $\vz'$ coordinate, is a polytope in $\R^{2J(d+1)}_{+}$.
+Furthermore, $\min_{\vz \in \Omega} \| \vz \|_p^p = \min_{\vz' \in \Omega'} \| \vz' \|_p^p$.
 To see this, note that for any $\vz \in \Omega$, its module vector $|\vz| \in \Omega'$, so $\min_{\vz \in \Omega} \| \vz \|_p^p \geq \min_{\vz' \in \Omega'} \| \vz' \|_p^p$.
 If that inequality were strict, then there would be some $\vz \in \Omega$ with $|\vz| < \vz_*' \ni \argmin_{\vz' \in \Omega'} \| \vz' \|_p^p$, but this would imply that $\min_{\vz \in \Omega} \| \vz \|_p^p < \min_{\vz' \in \Omega} \| \vz' \|_p^p$.

 As a polytope, $\Omega'$ is compact, convex, and has finitely many extreme points, the set of which we denote $\textrm{Ext}(\Omega')$.
 Let

 be the smallest nonzero coordinate in any of the extreme points of $\Omega'$.